Skip to main content

 --data-urlencode 'redirect_uri=https://application.company.com/'

-You can then exchange the authorization code for an access token and a refresh token.
-On the POST request, the value in the Authorization: Basic corresponds to the Base64 encoded value of the string client_id:client_secret (for example: my-application-name:x8er46f2gtZ).
-The code parameter contains the authorization code you obtained in the previous step.
-You also need to provide your redirect_uri.
+You can exchange the authorization code for an access token and a refresh token.
+In the POST request, the value in the Authorization: Basic header should be the Base64 encoded string of client_id:client_secret (for example: my-application-name:x8er46f2gtZ).
+The code parameter must include the authorization code you obtained in the previous step.
+Additionally, you need to provide your redirect_uri.

 Authorization response